RUSEGroup12/SE/1_code/README1.txt

 Indoor positioning system has it's documentation which is through and extensive

-The web application could be
+The web application is currently being built out but basic data persistance between pages has been implemented
+	1. open bash terminal (requires python 2.7.1+ , and pip)
+	2. move into project directory/1_code/WebApp/SmartHomeSystemWebApp_Old